White-Whale-Defi-Platform/white-whale-bots/README.md

 [Twitter badge]: https://twitter.com/intent/follow?screen_name=WhiteWhaleDefi

 # Migaloo Bots Repository
-This repository contains the code for the open-sourced arbitrage bots as part of the White Whale Migaloo Project.
-To get started on using the bots, please see the [docs](https://docs.whitewhale.money/migaloo-docs/).
+This repository contains the code for the open-sourced arbitrage bots as part of the White Whale Protocol Migaloo projects.
+To get started on using the bots, please see the [docs](https://docs.whitewhale.money/white-whale/).
 The other repositories that are part of the Migaloo Project:
 - [Migaloo Docs](https://github.com/White-Whale-Defi-Platform/migaloo-docs/)
 - [Migaloo Smart Contracts](https://github.com/White-Whale-Defi-Platform/migaloo-core/)